FreeYourSoul/Fabko/README.md

 # FabKo

-Free Agent Board operative is an agent / blackboard library than enable distributed resolution of problem among Agents.
+Free Agent Board operative is an agent / blackboard library that enable distributed resolution of problem among Agents.